 Prevent serotonin syndrome:

-Ask your primary healthcare provider before you take any prescription or over-the-counter drugs.
-Tell him the names of all the medicines you take.
+Ask your healthcare provider before you take any prescription or over-the-counter drugs.
+Tell your provider the names of all the medicines you take.

 - Your heart is racing.